-Location: Hoquiam, Washington, United States
+Location: Klamath Falls, Oregon United States

 She started her clinical internships at the Northwest Hospital and Medical Center in Seattle and at the Colorado Mental Health Institute in Fort Logan and Denver, Colorado to bring her to her current professional status.
-Backed by a more than 40-year career in occupational therapy, which she describes as “a holistic perspective on how your mind, body and spirit are genuinely connecting,” Ms. Stormer has received numerous awards and recognitions for her work, including receiving the Woman of the Year Award from the National Association of Professional Women in 2011, 2012, 2014 and 2015.
-She has also been granted the Shining Star Award from Infinity Rehab and the Volunteer of the Year Award from Dragonsports USA.
-Notably, Ms. Stormer has been spotlighted on CUTV News Radio for her noteworthy achievements in occupational therapy, which she calls a highlight of her career.
+Backed by a more than 34-year career in occupational therapy, which she describes as “a holistic perspective on how your mind, body and spirit are genuinely connecting,” Ms. Stormer has received numerous awards and recognitions for her work, including receiving the Woman of the Year Award from the National Association of Professional Women in 2012.
+She also has been granted the Shining Star Award from Infinity Rehab and the Volunteer of the Year Award from Dragonsports USA.
+Notably, Ms. Stormer has been spotlighted on CUTV News Radio for her noteworthy achievements in occupational therapy.

 Ms. Stormer commenced her career in 1987 as a developer and leader of the adolescent and child psychiatric units at CPC Fairfax Hospital, and went on to work in adult psychiatric units at Saint Cabrini Hospital and Everett General Hospital.
-Her years as an occupational therapist began in 1989 with the Providence Health Systems, working her way to lead therapist by 1995 and serving as manager of regional worker rehabilitation services until 1996.
-From 1996 to 2013, Ms. Stormer has worked as an occupational therapist for numerous clinics including, Progressive Rehabilitation Associates, Samaritan Health Services, PreCare Inc., Infinity Rehab, Innovative Senior Care/Brookdale Senior Living and Empres Health Care.
+Her years as an occupational therapist began in Oregon in 1989 with the Providence Health Systems, working her way to lead therapist by 1995 and serving as manager of regional worker rehabilitation services until 1996.
+From 1996 to 2013, Ms. Stormer has worked as an occupational therapist for clinics including, Progressive Rehabilitation Associates, PreCare Inc., Infinity Rehab, Innovative Senior Care/Brookdale Senior Living and Empres Health Care.

-Ms. Stormer holds distinguished membership with the Oregon Occupational Therapy Association, National Board for Certification in Occupational Therapy, Inc., National Association of Professional Women, Sierra Club, Nature Conservancy and Pi Theta Epsilon.
-Having served as Washington State Mental Health Liaison for Occupational Therapy and First Board Development Chairperson for the Occupational Therapy Association of Oregon, Ms. Stormer attributes her career success to her parents and the lessons they taught her throughout her upbringing.
-She also recognizes her mentors, Elnora Gifoyle, Patricia Kriss and Kevin Olsonburn, for their guidance and support throughout the course of her illustrious career.
+Ms. Stormer holds distinguished membership with the National Board for Certification in Occupational Therapy, Inc., American Occupational Therapy Association, Sierra Club, & Nature Conservancy.
+Having served as Washington State Mental Health Liaison for Occupational Therapy early in her career and later the First Board Development Chairperson for the Occupational Therapy Association of Oregon, Ms. Stormer attributes her career success to her parents and the lessons they taught her throughout her upbringing.
+She also recognizes her mentors, Elnora Gifoyle, Patricia Christ and Kevin Oltenbruns, for their guidance and support throughout the course of her illustrious career.